 Place the conditioned, complete helmet on the rigidly mounted test headform and secure it by its chin strap or by other means which will not interfere with the test.
-Adjust the helmet in the same manner as a person would adjust it to his head.
+Adjust it in the same manner as a person would adjust it to his head.
 Drop the penetration striker in guided fall onto the outer surface of the helmet anywhere above the reference plane and at least 75 mm (3.0 in) from the center of a previous impact site or penetration site.
-Drop the striker from a height of 3.00+0.01-0 meters (118.1+0.4-0 inches), as measured from the striker point to the point of the impact on the outer surface of the helmet.
+Drop the striker from a height of 3.00 + 0.01 - 0 meters (118.1+0.4 - 0 inches), as measured from the striker point to the point of impact.
 Apply a minimum of two penetration blows to each of the four helmets.

-5.4 Retention System Test
+5.4.
+Retention System Test

-The same four test helmets used in the impact attentuation test are subjected to this test.
-A diagram of the retention system test set-up is shown in figure 6.
+The same four test helmets used in the impact attenuation test are subjected to this test.
+A diagram of the retention system test setup is shown in figure 6.

-5.4.1 Test Headform
+5.4.1.
+Test Headform

-The test headform shall be size 71/4 and capable of supporting the helmet when a load of 1780 newtons (400 pounds force) is applied to the retention system.
+The test headform shall be size 7/4 and capable of supporting the helmet when a load of 1780 newtons (400 pounds force) is applied to the retention system.

-5.4.2 Conditioning for Testing
+5.4.2.
+Conditioning for Testing